This is a sitewide message to let our visitors know about something important – read more here

 Weathering should not be regarded as a problem, but rather a natural process that needs to be taken into account when planning for the preservation and protection of outdoor wood.
 Leaving wood unprotected means there is zero control.

 The consequences of leaving wood cladding uncoated, include:

 Patchy colouration, particularly around protected areas like eaves and windows can be found when wood is left uncoated.
 While this does not affect the performance of wood, it does look visually unattractive,

 Increased surface mould

 Surface mould loves uncoated wood.
 Mould spores can settle into the surface of the wood, feeding of moisture, warmth and wood sugars.
 The discolouration caused from mould can be quite severe and visually unattractive.
 Severe surface mould can eventually lead to the premature decay of wood, though with highly durable timbers this is unlikely.

 Uncoated timbers do not have the benefit of the moisture resistance afforded by a coating.
 Uncoated timbers crack or surface check quicker than coated timbers.
 Moisture is absorbed quicker by uncoated timber, causing increased swelling and contraction.

 At Abodo we aim to change this.
 Abodo offers the UK the nation’s first manufacturer developed integrated timber and timber coating system.
-Protector Oil is a penetrating wood oil designed to protect wood, while letting it evenly weather.
-Protector Oil uses the latest in water borne oil technology combining refined plant oils, UV protection, advanced water barrier composition and an enhanced fungicidal package for superior exterior performance.
+Our Protector coating is a penetrating wood oil designed to protect wood, while letting it evenly weather.
+Protector uses the latest in water borne oil technology combining refined plant oils, UV protection, advanced water barrier composition and an enhanced fungicidal package for superior exterior performance.

-While initially presenting as a washed out grey the titanium dioxide pigments in Patina reflect the light while protecting the timber.
 Combined with the natural weathering tendencies of Vulcan Cladding, Patina achieves an even silvery grey, with little chance of discolouration.